puppetlabs/relay-docs/docs/reference/relay-workflows.md

   - name: my-webhook-trigger
     source:
       type: webhook
-      image: projectnebula/dockerhub-push-trigger
+      image: relaysh/dockerhub-trigger-image-pushed
 ```

-This example runs the `dockerhub-push-trigger` container in response to receiving a webhook.
+This example runs the `dockerhub-trigger-image-pushed` container in response to receiving a webhook.
 Once you add a webhook trigger to a workflow, the Relay app will prompt you to complete the webhook configuration in the sidebar.
 For information on building your own webhook containers, see the [Integrating with Relay](../integrating-with-relay.md) documentation.

 #### push

 A push trigger uses events that come into Relay through its API to trigger workflows.
 Unlike webhook triggers, push triggers do not require a container image because they are handled by the Relay service itself.
 If you have an external system which can generate a JSON payload but doesn't support webhooks, push triggers are a good option.

 To use them, add a push trigger definition to your workflow and view it on the Relay web app to generate a trigger-specific token.
 This token is scoped only to the workflow which uses the trigger, which makes it more secure than providing your login token.
-The external system should make a POST request to `https://api.nebula.puppet.com/api/events` with a JSON payload in a map called `data`.
+The external system should make a POST request to `https://api.relay.sh/api/events` with a JSON payload in a map called `data`.
 The workflow then uses the `!Data` function to extract keys from the map and bind them to workflow parameters.

 For example, a workflow containing a push trigger would look like this: